EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ◦ stores history of bought goods and other (bought) information ◦ mining on these data for targeted advertising

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-130/155

-The Target case – 2

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-131/155

 The Target case – 3
 • Analysts at Target identified ∼ 25 products that assign each shopper a pregnancy prediction score
 ◦ e.g., woman, 23 y.o., buying in March cocoa-butter lotion, a purse